ABSI — Absci Corporation

 2. Strategic Updates and Business Highlights

-- ABS-201 Development: Successfully dosed first three cohorts in Phase 1/2a trial with favorable emerging safety data.
-Expanded into endometriosis as a second indication.
+- ABS-201 Development: The first three cohorts in the Phase 1/2a trial have been dosed, showing favorable safety data.
+ABS-201 targets both androgenetic alopecia (AGA) and endometriosis, with the latter being a newly added indication.

-- Clinical Progress: Plans to share preliminary safety and pharmacokinetics (PK) data in the first half of 2026, with interim proof-of-concept data for hair regrowth in the second half of 2026.
+- Clinical Milestones: Preliminary safety and pharmacokinetic data are expected in the first half of 2026, with interim proof-of-concept data for AGA anticipated in the second half of 2026.

 3. Forward Guidance and Outlook